What is a CCB License in Oregon?

 What happens if a contractor works without a CCB license?

-Working as an unlicensed contractor in Oregon is illegal and carries serious consequences.
+Working as an unlicensed contractor in Oregon is illegal and carries serious consequences and leaves you exposed to contractor scams and fraud.
 The CCB can issue civil penalties and fines.
 More importantly for consumers, if you hire an unlicensed contractor you have no access to the CCB's complaint and mediation process, and the contractor has no bond or insurance to protect you if something goes wrong.

 Always verify before you hire